allegroai/clearml-docs/docs/webapp/applications/apps_streamlit.md

 <a id="traffic_router"/>

-:::important Task Traffic Router
+:::important AI Application Gateway
-The Streamlit Launcher relies on the ClearML Traffic Router which facilitates user authentication, and redirects requests to the IP/port served by the Streamlit app.
+The Streamlit Launcher relies on the ClearML Traffic Router which implements user authentication, and redirects requests to the IP/port served by the Streamlit app.

+If the ClearML AI application Gateway is not available, the Streamlit app might not be accessible.
 :::

 Once you start a Streamlit launcher instance, you can view the following information in its dashboard: